vxx0/miniedr/README.md

 8. support for injecting antivirus modules into other processes.

 # These rules require configuring the registry.
-You can refer to the example __miniedr.reg__(https://github.com/vxx0/miniedr/blob/main/miniedr.reg).
+Refer to the document in the __miniedr.reg__(https://github.com/vxx0/miniedr/blob/main/miniedr.reg).

 # Extract digital signature certificate from file